AHolwell/HomeLINK/README.md

 - `/functions` contains the lambda handlers for each route defined in the API
 - `/core` contains supporting logic utilised by the handlers

-I reccomend starting with the lambda functions, and looking into the supporting code as it comes up.
+I recommend starting with the lambda functions, and looking into the supporting code as it comes up.

 ## Tests